mcastling/mcastling.github.io/NUItutorials/button.md

 The button's appearance can be modified by setting properties for the various visuals/images.

-Visuals provide reusable rendering logic which can be used by all controls.
+_Visuals provide reusable rendering logic which can be used by all controls_.

 Images and icons are added to buttons via the use of visuals.